SpeakerStew: Scaling to Many Languages with a Triaged Multilingual Text-Dependent and Text-Independent Speaker Verification System: System description

 The TD system has a small memory footprint (235k parameters).
 It is trained to perform verification for two sets of keywords: \textit{``Ok Google"} and \textit{``Hey Google"}.
 The same keywords are used across languages but pronunciation may be different.
 This system is based on the TD work in~\cite{wan_2018_1} and we discuss key details here.

 Firstly, for the TD system to work, we need to extract the relevant segment of speech containing only the keyword.
-For this purpose we used a Multilingual keyword detector model trained on all available languages and more details are available here~\cite{park_2020}.
+For this purpose we used a multilingual keyword detector trained on all available languages and more details are available here~\cite{park_2020}.
 Once the segment containing the keyword is identified, this audio is parameterised into frames of 25ms width and 10ms shift.
 We extract 40-dimensional log Mel filter bank energy features for each frame and stack 2 subsequent frames together.
 To improve robustness of the model, we apply data augmentation techniques involving noise sources combined with room simulation effects ~\cite{lippmann_1987, ko_2017, kim_2017}.
-The resulting features are normalized before being passed as input to the neural network.
+The resulting features are globally normalized to improve neural network training.

 Our neural network consists of 3 LSTM layers with projection and a linear transform layer.
 Each LSTM layer has 128 memory cells, and is followed by a projection layer of size 64 with a tanh activation~\cite{sak_2018_1}.
 The 64-dimensional linear transform layer is applied to the output of the last projected LSTM layer, which is followed by L2-normalization to produce the speaker embedding.